audaciaconsulting/Audacia.Auth/openiddict/README.md

 ## Swagger

-Using `Audacia.Auth` as the way of implementing OpenId Connect and OAuth for your Identity provider, you will most likely need to configure Swagger so that users can authenticate and call protected endpoints.
+Using `Audacia.Auth` as the way of implementing OpenId Connect and OAuth for your Identity provider, you will most likely need to configure Swagger, allowing users to authenticate and call protected endpoints.

+In the following example we are using `Swashbuckle` to implement Swagger.

 ### SwaggerGen configuration

 Using the `AddSwaggerGen()` method on a `IServiceCollection` variable allows you to configure your the swagger generation from your application.

-You will need to add the following options to allow Swagger to pick up how it will authenticate and provide the authentication cookie/ token to be parsed by the API to allow access to protected resources.
+You will need to add the following options to allow Swagger to pick up how it will authenticate and provide the authentication token to be parsed by the API to allow access to protected resources.

 ### Security Definition